What will I earn in a career in public service?

 Starting salaries for school leaver programmes in public service

-The minimum salary for the Civil Service fast track apprenticeship scheme is £19,500; for the Civil Service operational delivery apprenticeship it is a minimum of £15,000.
-Pay varies for both schemes depending on your location and the department you join.
+The minimum salary for the Civil Service fast track apprenticeship scheme is £19,500.
+Pay varies depending on your location and the department you join.

 Apprenticeships with local authorities typically offer a starting salary of between £10,000 and £15,000, depending on the level of qualifications required.
-For example, Oxford County Council has offered a business administration apprentice role, open to school leavers from specific local schools aged 16 to 20, with a starting salary of around £10,400 and the chance to progress to just over £15,400.
+For example, Oxfordshire County Council has offered a business administration apprentice role, open to school leavers from specific local schools aged 16 to 24, with a starting salary of around £10,400.
 Kent County Council’s accountancy trainee scheme has a starting salary of £14,527, which will progress to around £28,000 over the six years of training.

 Salaries in local government are related to a national pay scale and vary according to your role and seniority.
 A housing officer might expect to earn around £24,000, while an office administrator might be paid around £17,000.